RosyGraph/chrimbus/README.md

 ## Contributing

-In order to control the lights, the neopixels library must be installed in the system python of the Raspberry Pi.
+In order to control the lights, the neopixels library must be installed in the system Python of the Raspberry Pi.
 For this reason, this project supports **only Python 3.7**.
 Please ensure your submitted patterns are compatible with this version.
 - ✅ OK:
     - f-strings
     - `dataclasses` (builtin in 3.7)